-Event: A series of individual Competitions conducted together under one ruling body (e.g., the Olympic Games, FINA World Championships, or Pan American Games).

-Event Venues: Those venues so designated by the ruling body for the Event.

-Event Period: The time between the beginning and end of an Event, as established by the ruling body of the Event.

-Fault: Fault is any breach of duty or any lack of care appropriate to a particular situation.
+Event A series of individual Competitions conducted together under one ruling body (e.g., the Olympic Games, FINA World Championships, or Pan American Games).
+Event Venues Those venues so designated by the ruling body for the Event .
+Event Period The time between the beginning and end of an Event , as established by the ruling body of the Event .
+Fault Fault is any breach of duty or any lack of care appropriate to a particular situation.
 Factors to be taken into consideration in assessing an Athlete or other Person's degree of Fault include, for example, the Athlete's or other Person's experience, whether the Athlete or other Person is a Minor, special considerations such as impairment, the degree of risk that should have been perceived by the Athlete and the level of care and investigation exercised by the Athlete in relation to what should have been the perceived level of risk.
-In assessing the Athlete's or other Person's degree of Fault, the circumstances considered must be specific and relevant to explain the Athlete's or other Person's degree of Fault, the circumstances considered must be specific and relevant to explain the Athlete's or other Person's degree of Fault, the circumstances considered must be specific and relevant to explain the Athlete's or other Person's degree of Fault, the circumstances considered must be specific and relevant to explain the Athlete's or other Person's degree of s and thlete would lose the opportunity to earn large sums of money during a period of Ineligibility, or the fact that the Athlete only has a short time left in his or her career, or the timing of the sporting calendar, would not be relevant factors to be considered in reducing the period of Ineligibility under Regulation 21.10.5(a) or 21.10.5(b).

-Financial Consequences: see Consequences of Anti-Doping Rule Violations, above.

-In-Competition: For purposes of differentiating between In-Competition and Out-of-Competition Testing, for Events for which ISAF is the ruling body, In-Competition is defined as that period of time between the scheduled time of the warning signal of the first race of the Event, until to the protest time limit following the final race of the Event.

-Independent Observer Program: A team of observers, under the supervision of WADA, who observe and provide guidance on the Doping Control process at certain Events and report on their observations.

-Individual Sport: Any sport that is not a Team Sport.

-Ineligibility: See Consequences of Anti-Doping Rule Violations above.

-International Event: An Event or Competition where the International Olympic Committee, the International Paralympic Committee, an International Federation, a Major Event Organization, or another international sport organization is the ruling body for the Event or appoints the technical officials for the Event.

-International-Level Athlete: Athletes who compete in sport at the international level, as defined by each International Federation, consistent with the International Standard for Testing and Investigations.
+In assessing the Athlete's or other Person's degree of Fault , the circumstances considered must be specific and relevant to explain the Athlete's or other Person's departure from the expected standard of behavior.
+Thus, for example, the fact that an Athlete would lose the opportunity to earn large sums of money during a period of Ineligibility , or the fact that the Athlete only has a short time left in his or her career, or the timing of the sporting calendar, would not be relevant factors to be considered in reducing the period of Ineligibility under Regulation 21.10.5(a) or 21.10.5(b).
+Financial Consequences See Consequences of Anti-Doping Rule Violations above.
+In-Competition For purposes of differentiating between In-Competition and Out-of-Competition Testing , for Events for which World Sailing is the ruling body, In-Competition is defined as that period of time between the scheduled time of the warning signal of the first race of the Event , until to the protest time limit following the final race of the Event .
+Independent Observer Program A team of observers, under the supervision of WADA , who observe and provide guidance on the Doping Control process at certain Events and report on their observations.
+Individual Sport Any sport that is not a Team Sport .
+Ineligibility See Consequences of Anti-Doping Rule Violations above.
+International Event An Event or Competition where the International Olympic Committee, the International Paralympic Committee, an International Federation, a Major Event Organization , or another international sport organization is the ruling body for the Event or appoints the technical officials for the Event .
+International-Level Athlete Athletes who compete in sport at the international level, as defined by each International Federation, consistent with the International Standard for Testing and Investigations.
 For the sport of Sailing, International-Level Athletes are defined as set out in the Scope section of the Introduction to these Anti-Doping Rules.